-As discussed in Display Timing Generator (Section 4.7), the user also controls the DAC output levels during blanking, negative and positive sync, pre- and post-equalization, and serration pulses.
-Using a combination of CSM and DTG programming, it is therefore possible to accommodate many video standards, including those that require a video blank-to-black level setup, as well as differing video/sync ratios (e.g., 10:4 or 7:3).
+As discussed in Section 6.7, the user also controls the DAC output levels during blanking, negative and positive sync, pre- and post-equalization, and serration pulses.
+Using a combination of CSM and DTG programming, it is therefore possible to accommodate many video standards, including those that require a video blank-to-black level setup, as well as differing video/sync ratios (for example, 10:4 or 7:3).